fraps12/MAS/README.md

 # MAS
- part of the application responsible for transforming the image for the subsequent collection of statistical data
+ three parts of application responsible for transforming the image for the subsequent collection of statistical data